 And now a few things about me:

-Hobbies, Interests, and Skills: I collect a few things, including books (I love to read), swords and knives (you read me right), art, and Bakugan.
-The last I blame my little brother for; his love of the game kind of rubbed off on me.
+Hobbies, Interests, and Skills: I collect a few things, including books (I love to read), swords and knives (you read me right), and art.
 I also have some skill in woodworking and landscaping, an interest in professional writing, and I like to design things.
 I'm very much into dragons.

 Games: Chess (when I can find an opponent), Zoo Tycoon, Skyrim.

 Favorite Authors: Bryan Davis, C.S.
 Lewis, J.R.R.
 Tolkien, and many more.